Makers-Corner/Sound-Button/README.md

 ## Press the button.
 Play the chaos.
 Repeat.

-## This project is designed to be simple, portable, and perfect for bars, parties, live streams, office chaos device, or annoying your friends on demand.
+## This project is designed to be simple, portable, and perfect for bars, parties, live streams, office chaos, or annoying your friends on demand.

 ## *IMPORTANT!!!
 TEST EVERYTHING BEFORE FINAL ASSEMBLY!!!*